Codex

 coast run my-instance

-What Coast does
+What Coasts does

 • Discovery -- git worktree list --porcelain is repo-scoped, so only Codex worktrees belonging to the current project appear, even though the directory contains worktrees for many projects.